UCF/Athena-Framework/docs/getting-started/options.md

 Do the same for any variable you need to override, including the global options listed below.

 Note that Athena provides other additional variables not provided by Bootstrap; particularly, Athena allows for greater component-specific customization of border-radius values.
-See Athena's _variables.scss for the full list of variables; any variables unique to Athena will be marked with a 'custom' comment.
+See Athena's `_variables.scss` for the full list of variables; any variables unique to Athena will be marked with a `custom` comment.

 ## Global options